El-2024/wiki-documents/docs/Solutions/smart-building/indoor-positioning-bluetooth-lorawan-tracker.md

 - **Cost-Effective & Scalable**: Leverages affordable BLE beacons and avoids the need for expensive gateway installations in every room.
 - **Long-Range Data Transmission**: A single LoRaWAN gateway can cover an entire building or campus, drastically reducing infrastructure costs.
 - **Instant SOS Alert**: Trackers include a panic button that, when pressed, immediately sends an SOS alert via LoRaWAN for rapid emergency response.
 - **Intelligent Power Management**: By using a built-in accelerometer, the tracker can report only when movement is detected and send periodic "heartbeat" signals otherwise.
-This dramatically extends battery life to over a year for many asset tracking applications.
+This dramatically extends battery life to up to 6 months with optimal settings for many asset tracking applications.
 - **Simple Deployment**: Setting up BLE beacons and LoRaWAN gateways is straightforward, getting your positioning system online quickly.
 - **Open-Source Software**: The project is fully open-source, allowing you to build and customize your own backend server using our [GitHub repository.](https://github.com/Seeed-Solution/Solution_IndoorPositioning_H5)